kameda-yoshinari/IMISToolExeA/600/pytorch_advanced-revised/README.md

-Top directory of the pytoech_advanced, revised for Google Colaboratory use (for giving a course in University of Tsukuba).
+Top directory of the pytoech_advanced, revised for Google Colaboratory use (for giving a course in University of Tsukuba as of August 2022).
 [The original github pytorch_advanced](https://github.com/YutaroOgawa/pytorch_advanced) is given by Ogawa Yutaro.

 ---